-ACADEMIC CALENDAR • 2021-22
+ACADEMIC CALENDAR • 2022-23

-Dates highlighted in yellow apply to all schools, on all University campuses.
+Dates highlighted in yellow apply to all schools on all University campuses.
 Those in blue apply only to the Pittsburgh campus.

-Official dates for degrees awarded apply to all schools, on all University campuses.
-Specific dates affecting the professional programs in the Schools of Dental Medicine, Law, Medicine, Pharmacy, and Joseph M. Katz Graduate School of Business, as well as graduate programs with specialized accreditation requirements may be obtained from the appropriate Dean's Office.
+Official dates for degrees awarded apply to all schools on all University campuses.
+Specific dates affecting the professional programs in the Schools of Dental Medicine, Law, Medicine, Pharmacy, Health and Rehabilitation Sciences, and the Joseph M. Katz Graduate School of Business may be obtained from the appropriate Dean's Office.